cli-kit/cli-error/README.md

 #### toError()

-Convert an error definition to an Error.
+Convert an error definition to an `Error`.

 [ttycolor]: https://github.com/freeformsystems/ttycolor